leonardgeissler/fainder-demo/docs/optimization_design.md

 - Reduces execution time from ~20s to 0.5s for queries combining percentile predicates with keyword/column predicates
 - Negligible overhead for queries without percentile predicates
 - Optimal for the expected use case (percentile + keyword/column predicates)

+### Threaded Executor
+The Threaded Executor provides parallel execution capabilities for query processing.

+#### Key Features
+- Utilizes `concurrent.futures` library for thread pool management
+- Requires cost-based sorting and keyword merging before execution
+- Executes AST nodes in parallel using different threads

+#### Performance Characteristics
+- Significant performance improvement for percentile predicates without keyword/column filters, when compared to the sequential or prefilter executor
+- Negligible overhead for single-predicate queries
+- Less efficient in cases where filtering could be used
+- Limited parallel execution due to Python's GIL (Global Interpreter Lock)

+### Threaded Executor with Prefilter
+This executor combines the benefits of both threading and prefiltering approaches.

+#### Key Features
+- Integrates threading capabilities with prefilter optimization
+- Requires cost-based sorting and keyword merging before execution
+- Hybrid approach:
+  - Uses threading for all leaf nodes
+  - Combines and resolves for filter construction for percentile predicates all relevant nodes except other percentile predicates

+#### Performance Characteristics
+- Combines advantages of both threaded and prefilter executors
+- Negligible overhead for single-predicate queries
+- Optimal performance for complex queries involving multiple predicates